Remember that idea of the paperless office? It hasn’t happened and probably won’t. Paper is just too useful for us to have less of it, it seems.

 Upon arrival at their Penrose processing plant, the material is sorted to remove contaminants and then compacted into high-density bales.
 This is then sold to paper makers locally or internationally.

 Back up the ponies

 Yet there is a limit to how many times paper can be recycled, as the fibres become weaker through the process.
 Experts say paper can only be recycled four to six times.
-So we need to be a little proactive, and think of other uses.
+So we need to be a little proactive and think of other uses.

 There are always things to be done with shredded paper.
 Last year a staff member at Waikato University wanted to do something with the shredded paper her office generated.
-She took it her local vet club who, after lining their animal cages, passed it on to the SPCA who gave it to Hamilton Zoo.
-In the wild, chimpanzees use leaves, branches and the like to build their bedtime nests.
-In Hamilton, zookeepers place fresh paper shreddings, straw, old sheets and a branch of two in their enclosure, for them to pick and make their own ideal bed.
+She took it to her local vet club who, after lining their animal cages, passed it on to the SPCA who gave it to Hamilton Zoo.
+In the wild, chimpanzees use leaves, branches, and the like to build their bedtime nests.
+In Hamilton, zookeepers place fresh paper shreddings, straw, old sheets, and a branch of two in their enclosure, for them to pick and make their own ideal bed.